freebsd/pkg/README.md

 	- /usr/local/share/foo-1.0
 	- /path/to/directory: {uname: foouser, gname: foogroup, perm: 0755}

-This allows to override the users, groups and mode that pkgng file find when This allows to override the users, groups and mode of files and directories during package creation, like for example this allows to create a package containing root files without being packaged by the root user.
+This allows to override the users, groups and mode of files and directories during package creation, like for example this allows to create a package containing root files without being packaged by the root user.